ygev/submit-scan/README.md

 3. Enter the statistics from the game into the input fields on submitscan.net.
 <img src="https://i.imgur.com/R9F9qPU.png" width="500" alt="Submit Scan home page with all the fields filled out">

-4. Once you have entered all the stats, press the newly activated Diagnose button.
+4. Once you have entered all the stats, press the newly activated Diagnose button and see your results:
 <img src="https://i.imgur.com/qrNvG3m.png" width="500" alt="The final diagnosis on the Submit Scan website.">